cisco-open/operator-tools/README.md

 # operator-tools

-This is a collection of tools to speed up the implementation of Kubernetes Operators.
+This is a collection of tools to speed up the implementation of Kubernetes Operators with [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).

 ## GenericResourceReconciler

 `GenericResourceReconciler` reconciles a single Kubernetes object against the API Server.

-It creates the object if it doesn't exist or removes it in case it's desired state is absent.
+It creates the object if it doesn't exist or removes it in case its desired state is absent.

 It uses the [ObjectMatcher](https://github.com/banzaicloud/k8s-objectmatcher) library to be able to tell if an already existing object needs to be updated or not.